stamourv/recipes/lentils-and-brown-rice.md

 * Fills my rice cooker completely.
 More would make a mess.
 You may want to adapt for different-sized rice cookers.
+* I've read about people starting by heating the oil in the bottom of the rice cooker first, then browning the garlic, then adding the rest of the ingredients.
+That sounds delicious and definitely worth trying.

+## Variants

+* Any kind of lentils and any kind of rice could also work.
+I like the green lentils for the texture, but I've used red too.
+Jasmine rice also works, but brown rice is more nutritious.
 * Any seasoning could work, really.
 Adding some tomato paste and umami seasoning both work well.
+* Could use stock instead of water to cook the rice and lentils.
 * In theory, adding other vegetables could be nice.
 I've tried green beans, corn, and sliced black olives.
 None of these are as good as plain tomatoes.
 YMMV.
-* I've read about people starting by heating the oil in the bottom of the rice cooker first, then browning the garlic, then adding the rest of the ingredients.
-That sounds delicious and definitely worth trying.

 ## Source